Sioux Falls, South Dakota: Public/mass transit

 Sioux Area Metro, the local public transit organization, operates 16 bus lines within the city, with most routes operating Monday through Saturday.
-Recently, the city added a new transfer station in Sioux Falls on Louise Avenue between 49th and 57th Streets.
 The Sioux Area Metro Paratransit serves members of the community who would otherwise not be able to travel by providing door-to-door service.
 Public transportation is supplemented with the SAM On Demand service that offers microtransit options.

 Jefferson Lines runs long-distance bus routes to the Sioux Falls Bus Station.
 Non-transfer destinations include Grand Forks, Kansas City, Minneapolis, and Omaha.
 Until 1965 a branch of the Milwaukee Road train from Chicago, the Arrow, made a stop in Sioux Falls.

 Air

 Many domestic airlines serve Sioux Falls Regional Airport.

 Rail

 The BNSF Railway provides freight rail service.
 Amtrak does not directly serve any community in South Dakota.
 The closest station is in Omaha, nearly 200 miles away.